averbraeck/gamedata-common/docs/database.md

 ## Technical details

 The gamedata database is implemented in mysql / mariadb as a relational SQL database.
 The database is typically hosted on the same server as the web environment for the gamedata platform, ensuring that the data does not have to be transferred over a network link.
-The database schema is called `gamedata` and it needs one user called `gamedata` to access the sables for reading and writing.
+The database schema is called `gamedata` and it needs one user called `gamedata` to access the tables for reading and writing.

 The database design looks as follows: